 Buy cheap buy twice is one of my favourite fashion phrases that can be used against people who have an issue spending money on high-quality items.
-By spending less, you run the risk of having to repurchase the item.
+By spending less, you run the risk of repurchasing the item.
 In some cases, you end up paying more than you would have if you purchased the higher quality version.

 3. THE STORY BEHIND CHEAP CLOTHES

-I have always been ignorant on the matter of how fast fashion brands manufacture their clothing.
-I had a great discussion with a friend about how important it is for consumers of fashion to research into the story and person behind the clothes that we wear.
-This will highlight a lot of shocking truths that will put a lot of weight to your purchasing decisions.
+I have always been ignorant of how fast fashion brands manufacture their clothing.
+However, I had a great discussion with a friend about how important it is for fashion consumers to research the story and person behind the clothing origin.
+This will highlight many shocking truths that will put a lot of weight on your purchasing decisions.

 4. YOU LEARN THE VALUE OF CLOTHES

-The price you pay for plays a big part in how you treat your clothes.
+The price you pay plays a big part in how you treat your clothes.
 A higher-priced garment is usually treated with more care and attention.
-You are more likely to follow the washing instructions more carefully, spend money on fixing issues and making alterations.
-This level of care is never the same with poorly made garments making a lot of us lose sight on the fundamentals of how to look after our clothes.
+You are more likely to follow the washing instructions more carefully, spend money fixing issues, and make alterations.
+Unfortunately, this level of care is never the same with poorly made garments making a lot of us lose sight of the fundamentals of how to look after our clothes.
 Regardless of how much money we invest in fashion, clothes should be treated with respect, ensuring it lasts as long as possible.

 5. APPRECIATE A MINIMALISTIC WARDROBE